Eliza Hendricks: Biography

 Her father was Hon.
 Isaac Morgan.
 The love of nature, which was one of Mrs. Hendricks' characteristics, was fostered by her early surroundings.
 The large and attractive homestead, in which she first saw the light, adjoined that of Gen. William Henry Harrison, and both dwellings were noted for their fine outlook.
 Mrs. Hendricks was connected with some of the leading families of Cincinnati, and it was in that city she made her debut in the social world.

 She married Thomas A. Hendricks on September 26, 1845, after a two-year courtship and had one son, Morgan, who died at age three.
 The couple met when Eliza was visiting her married sister, Mrs. Elizabeth Morgan West, in Shelbyville.

 Mrs. Hendricks was a native of North Bend, Ohio, having been born there in 1823, and since that time she had resided in Indiana.
 Her first Hoosier home was in Shelbyville, in which place her husband was then engaged in the practice of law.
 They removed to Indianapolis in 1860, where he practiced for some years as a member of the law firm of Hendricks, Hord & Hendricks.

-Mrs. Hendricks was fond of domestic life and was the administrator of the household, saving her husband from all unnecessary annoyance or responsibility, and in many other ways was she his true help-mate.
+Mrs. Hendricks was fond of domestic life and was the administrator of the household, saving her husband from all unnecessary annoyance or responsibility, and in many other ways she was his true help-mate.
 Her husband depended much upon her judgment.
 Often, while an occupant of the gubernatorial chair when perplexed over applications for the pardon of criminals, did he call her into the conference, in order to avail himself of her intuitive perception of the merits of the case.

-Mrs. Hendricks' loved of nature.
-She had a great penchant for pets.
-Her fondness for horses led to the close observation of them which made her a good judge of their qualities, and it was she, not her husband, who always selected the carriage horses.
+Hendricks had a passion for nature and pets, especially horses.
+Contemporaries noticed her talent for horse evaluation, and she always selected carriage horses for her household.